ahmedmlaouhia/Adcash-devops-assignment/README.md

 - Create web server in express with typescript serving Gandalf’s picture at `/gandalf`.
 - Return current Colombo time at `/colombo`.
 - Expose Prometheus metrics tracking requests to `/gandalf` and `/colombo`.
-- Deploy to K8s with static IP address (Load Balancer).
+- Deploy to K8s with static IP address (Load Balancer) on GKE.
 - Restrict ingress to TCP port 80 only.

 ### Kubernetes deployment steps